-When a family wishes to receive Section 8 HCV assistance, the family must submit an application that provides the PHA with the information needed to determine the family's eligibility.
+When a family wishes to receive assistance, under the HCV program the family must submit an application that provides the PHA with the information needed to determine the family's eligibility.
 HUD requires the PHA to place all families that apply for assistance on a waiting list.
 When HCV assistance becomes available, the PHA must select families from the waiting list in accordance with HUD requirements and PHA policies as stated in the administrative plan and the annual plan.

-The PHA is required to adopt a clear approach to accepting applications, placing families on the waiting list, selecting families from the waiting list and must follow this approach consistently.
-The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or the PHA to receive preferential treatment.
-Funding earmarked exclusively for families with particular characteristics may also alter the order in which families are served.
+The PHA is required to adopt clear policies and procedures for to accepting applications, placing families on the waiting list, and selecting families from the waiting list and must follow these policies and procedures consistently.
+The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or the PHA that justify their selection.
+Examples of this are the selection of families for income targeting and the selection of families that qualify for targeted funding..